MIXRAG : Mixture-of-Experts Retrieval-Augmented Generation for Textual Graph Understanding and Question Answering: Proposed Method

 \subsection{Retrieval of Multi-Aspect Knowledge}

 Previous TGQA methods typically focus on retrieving either entities and relations~\cite{Gu_2021} or multiple triples to construct subgraphs~\cite{gretriever}.
 In contrast, we propose to simultaneously leverage {three complementary types of knowledge}: entities, relations, and subgraphs.
 Each captures a different retrieval mechanism that is suitable for different types of queries.
 By jointly utilizing different knowledge types, we enable more robust and accurate alignment between questions and the corresponding knowledge components.
-Next, we describe each retrieval in detail.
+Here, we describe each retrieval in detail.

 \textbf{Entity Retrieval.} Entity retrieval selects a small set of candidate entities from the graph that are most relevant to the input question.
 It directly predicts which entities are likely to be the answer or closely related to the question based on their similarity in the embedding space.
 The question is encoded into a dense vector using a language model and compared against entity embeddings.
 The top-$k$ most similar entities are selected during the reasoning process.
+The motivation behind this retriever is that some questions can be answered with minimal reasoning; in such cases, a simple entity retriever may outperform more complex subgraph-based retrieval methods, which can introduce unnecessary noise.

 \textbf{Relation Retrieval.} Complementing entity retrieval, relation retrieval identifies the most relevant triples that reflect the semantic intent of the question.
 It predicts which triples are likely to be the answer or closely related to the question.
 Like entities, relations are encoded as embeddings using their names and descriptions.
 The top-$k$ matching triples are then selected based on their similarity to the question embedding.
+The idea behind a relation retriever is similar to that of an entity retriever, but it leverages richer semantic information.
+Instead of focusing solely on individual entities, it also considers the relations between pairs of entities, capturing more contextual information and providing a more comprehensive understanding compared with a simple entity retriever.